-Safaris to Katavi National Park
+Katavi National Park 365

 If it’s a true sense of untamed Africa you’re after, then Katavi is for you.
-If you are looking to tick species off your list in addition to a wildly remote safari experience, combine a visit to Katavi with one of Tanzania’s more popular northern safari parks like the Serengeti.
+If you are looking to tick species off your list in addition to a remote safari experience, combine a visit to Katavi with one of Tanzania’s more popular northern safari parks like the Serengeti.